What to consider before taking out a loan

 - And whether you would like to obtain a private loan.

 The benefits of federal financial aid include a fixed interest rate, a thoughtful repayment timeline after you finish school or drop below part-time status, repayment options that include deferment for financial reasons, and a potential to have a portion forgiven.
 For more information on how to request a federal loan, please read this article.

 Once application steps are completed, a loan may be offered to you.
 Following this, you will be able to utilize your federal loan throughout the academic year.
-It will be evenly distributed over 4 terms.
+It will be evenly distributed over the terms.

 Pursuing loans is a big decision.
 The Online Learning Team is happy to walk through any concerns with you or help answer questions you may have.
 Just contact firstname.lastname@example.org.

 Government loans taken out by students attending Westminster will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.